Ford Taurus Insurance Rates

 Rates are averaged for all Ford Taurus models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-Finding cheaper rates on Ford Taurus insurance not only requires having a good driving record, but also having good credit, paying for small claims out-of-pocket, and taking advantage of discounts.
-Take the time to comparison shop every other policy renewal by getting quotes from direct car insurance companies like Progressive, GEICO, and Esurance, and also from your local independent and exclusive agents.
+Finding cheaper rates on auto insurance takes having a decent driving record, having above-average credit, being claim-free, and not having any coverage lapses.
+Invest the time to compare rates at least once a year by getting rate quotes from direct insurance companies like Progressive, GEICO, and Esurance, and also from insurance agencies where you live.

 - Increasing comprehensive and collision deductibles could save up to $500 each year